liplum/FightAndWeapon/README.md

 //addPassiveSkillToCore(IWeaponCore,IPassiveSkill) will make only this weapon core can trigger the skills. newGem.addPassiveSkillToCore(newLanceCore,Magicize);

-// How to register it to a master
+// How to register it to a mastery
 // To be continued...
 ```